Libensemble/libensemble/docs/job_controller/overview.rst

 See the :doc:`job_controller<job_controller>` interface for API.

-For a more slightly more detailed working example see:
+For a slightly more detailed working example see:

 - libensemble/tests/regression_tests/test_jobcontroller_hworld.py